ginnfx/GBAplus/README.md

 as mGBA.

 ## Current state
-Most games boot.
-However some appear to work if given time/skipping logos (AOS) Visual artifacts also are rare.
+Most games boot. some appear to work if given time/skipping logos (AOS) Visual artifacts also are rare.
 Stuff like green flashes or weird artifacting for example.

-## Accuracy notes
- Instruction timing is currently approximated (a flat cost per instruction rather than true S/N/I cycle counting), and bitmap mode 5 is not yet implemented.
-Affine backgrounds and sprites, the windows, mosaic, colour special effects, and Flash/EEPROM backup are all in.
-Hardware behavior follows the GBATEK documentation.